All Articles/

 Romex's new OKC Pest Intelligence Hub combines real FieldRoutes treatment data with research from Oklahoma State University Extension, the CDC, and the EPA — so you can see exactly what's happening with pests in Oklahoma City.

-Oklahoma City's position in the heart of "Tornado Alley" shapes more than just weather — it creates a pest environment that's distinctly different from neighboring Texas metros.
-The dramatic swings between severe storms, drought, and ice create boom-and-bust pest cycles that catch homeowners off guard.
+Oklahoma City's unique position in the heart of "Tornado Alley" not only influences its weather patterns but also creates a distinct pest environment.
+The dramatic weather fluctuations, ranging from severe storms to droughts and ice, result in boom-and-bust pest cycles that often catch homeowners off guard.

 Real Data from Real Treatments

-Our intelligence hub is powered by two data layers:
+Our intelligence hub is powered by two primary data sources:

-1. FieldRoutes Treatment Records: Every number comes from Romex Pest Control's service platform — treatments performed by our Oklahoma City technicians across OKC, Edmond, Norman, Moore, Yukon, and the surrounding metro.
+1. FieldRoutes Treatment Records: Data is derived from Romex Pest Control's service platform, encompassing treatments performed by our technicians across Oklahoma City, Edmond, Norman, Moore, Yukon, and surrounding areas.

-2. Authoritative Research: Health risks, property impacts, and seasonal predictions are drawn from Oklahoma State University Extension Service, the CDC, the EPA, and the NPMA Bug Barometer® forecast.
+2. Authoritative Research: We incorporate health risks, property impacts, and seasonal predictions from reputable sources such as the Oklahoma State University Extension Service, CDC, EPA, and the NPMA Bug Barometer® forecast.

-Oklahoma City's red clay soil holds moisture that termites depend on.
-OSU Extension identifies the brown recluse as Oklahoma's most medically significant spider — and unlike many states, Oklahoma's brown recluse population is well-established statewide, not limited to isolated pockets.
-The CDC reports that Oklahoma ranks among the top states for tick-borne diseases, with Lone Star ticks carrying ehrlichiosis and increasingly linked to alpha-gal syndrome.
+Oklahoma City's red clay soil retains moisture, providing an ideal habitat for termites.
+According to the OSU Extension, the brown recluse is the most medically significant spider in Oklahoma, with a well-established population statewide.
+The CDC ranks Oklahoma among the top states for tick-borne diseases, with Lone Star ticks linked to ehrlichiosis and alpha-gal syndrome.

-The striped bark scorpion is Oklahoma's most common scorpion species, active from May through August with peak indoor entry during the hottest periods.
-And the city's position on major migratory bird flyways introduces additional pest vectors that university extension programs track closely.
+The striped bark scorpion, Oklahoma's most common scorpion species, is active from May through August, with peak indoor activity during the hottest months.
+Additionally, Oklahoma City's location on major migratory bird flyways introduces further pest vectors, closely monitored by university extension programs.

-The OKC Pest Intelligence Hub includes rising threats with research context, monthly forecasts, seasonal urgency alerts, a complete pest category table, a 12-month outlook, and authoritative source citations for every claim made.
+The OKC Pest Intelligence Hub offers insights into rising pest threats, monthly forecasts, seasonal urgency alerts, a comprehensive pest category table, a 12-month outlook, and authoritative source citations for every claim.

 View the Live Dashboard

-The OKC Pest Intelligence Hub is live now.
-Use it to understand what's happening with pests in your area and make informed decisions about protection.
+The OKC Pest Intelligence Hub is now live.
+Utilize it to stay informed about local pest activity and make educated decisions about protection.

 References & Sources